Does Fairtrade still matter? Local activists believe it’s more important than ever.

 But Fairtrade is about a lot more than price.
 Producers have to keep to high standards for health and safety and protecting the environment and it’s important that women are involved at all levels.
 Child labour is definitely out.
 A big problem now is our changing climate which can be disastrous for farmers, especially if they are only growing one product.
 Fairtrade organisations are helping farmers to experiment with more resistant crops and to diversify into new areas.

-Did you know that Fairtrade has an important role to play in the fight against global heating.
+Did you also know that Fairtrade has an important role to play in the fight against global heating.
 Find out more here

 Fairtrade has been a huge success.
 You can now find the Mark on over 6,000 products in the UK, ranging from ice-cream to gold rings, flowers to footballs.
 And at least 1.7 million farmers and workers have better lives as a result of fairer prices plus the extra money which goes into their communities to build schools, wells or clinics – whatever they decide.
 But more people using Fairtrade products would really help.
 At the moment only 10% of the cocoa we buy is sold at Fairtrade prices